Tirari a new home

 Tirari, a snake ambassador for Arid Recovery, our respected partner, has outgrown her vivarium so needs a new home!

 Tirari is a woma python that has helped hundreds of people understand snakes better.
 She shows that snakes can be gentle and respectful beings and how important they are to our environment.

-To say ‘thanksssssssss’ to Tirari her awesome work, we have launched our Reptile Month this February, where 100% sales revenue of our reptile EUGYs - Crocodile, Tuatara, and Mosa - from to this cause.
+To say ‘thanksssssssss’ to Tirari for her awesome work, we launched Reptile Month for February, where 100% sales revenue of our reptile EUGYs - Crocodile, Tuatara, and Mosa - from to this cause.

 A special thanks to our partners at Arid Recovery, an independent non-profit organisation in South Australia, that runs a wildlife reserve in arid’s north, saving species through scientific research and conservation efforts.

 Australian Native species